It's time to ship your products!

 - Invest in a tracking software.
 What is eCommerce shipping if you don't know where your shipments are?
 You can invest in standalone tracking software or pick an eCommerce platform or online marketplace with integrated tracking.
-This way you can keep your customers informed and avoid unnecessary returns (see RMA meaning) or complaints.
-Sending a packing slip with each order will also help.
+You can inform your customers and avoid unnecessary returns (see RMA meaning) or complaints.
+Sending a packing slip and including a tracking number on each packing slip with each order ensures that your customers are kept up to date on their purchase.

 How to Calculate Shipping Costs eCommerce